Izenda7Series/IAdHocExtensionSamples/README.md

 After downloading the contents of the repository, you will see one file, CustomAdhocReports.cs, within the solution once you've opened it.
 This file will be where you can build out any overrides for our IAdHocExtention methods that you would like to utilize in your environment.

-The only .dll you need for this solution to work is the Izenda.BI.Framework.dll, which is already provided for you in the solution.
-This was constructed using the v2.5.0 resources.
+This was constructed using the v3.13.0 Izenda resources.

 **You will need to verify that the Izenda.BI.Framework.dll, in the Lib folder, correlates with the same version as the Izenda resources that you are using within your host application.**